BinItAI/BetterLoader/docs/docs/gettingstarted.md

 """
 ```

-#### Dataset Metadata
+### Metadata Parameters
-BetterLoader accepts certain key value pairs as dataset metadata, in order to enable some custom functionality.
+BetterLoader accepts certain key value pairs under the `dataset_metadata` parameter, in order to enable some custom functionality.
 1. pretransform (callable, optional): This allows us to load a custom pretransform before images are loaded into the dataloader and transformed.
   For basic usage a pretransform that does not do anything (the default) is usually sufficient.
 An example use case for the customizability is listed below.
 2. classdata (callable, optional): Defines a custom mapping for a custom format index file to read data from the DatasetFolder class.